 Also, keep a record or a journal of your sightings with the date, time, location and the creature that you saw.
-Other notes such as weather conditions, circumstances and stories about the viewing are always good to record too.
+Other notes such as weather conditions, circumstances, and stories about the viewing are always good to record too.

 Do Some Research

 The animals I have observed while canoeing have been indigenous to the Midwest.
-Those who paddle in other parts of the country may see other kinds of animals, birds and reptiles.
-Do your homework before heading out and learn about wildlife that roams the area in which you plan to travel.
+Those who paddle in other parts of the country may see other kinds of animals, birds, and reptiles.
+Do your homework before heading out and learn about the wildlife that roams the area in which you plan to travel.
 Know what to look for and where to look for them.

-Purchase some filed guides, such as the National Audubon Society Field Guides, Peterson Field Guides, and National Wildlife Federation Field Guides.
+Purchase some field guides, such as the National Audubon Society Field Guides, Peterson Field Guides, and National Wildlife Federation Field Guides.
 Or, pick up a compact reference such as Pocket Naturalist Guide Series, since they are light and easy to carry in your pocket.
 Such literature can be valuable tools in identifying wildlife and learning about them as you observe them.

 My wife and I live on the Big Eau Pleine Flowage in central Wisconsin.
 I have paddled on the Big Eau Pleine many times.
-Wildlife abound on our 6,000-plus acre water trail, with eagles, osprey, blue herons, cormorants and pelicans.
+Wildlife abounds on our 6,000-plus acre water trail, with eagles, osprey, blue herons, cormorants, and pelicans.
 Last summer I found roughly 50 pelicans residing in a backwater bay where there is very little boat traffic.
 They were magnificent on land and beautiful in flight, with black on the end of their sophisticated flowing wings.

 Educator Maria Montessori once wrote, “We cannot create observers by saying ‘observe,’ but by giving them the power and the means for this observation and these means are procured through education of the senses.”
 When canoeing or kayaking on lakes and rivers, learn to observe wildlife with your senses and enjoy what Mother Nature has to offer.